aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

     Output: ['192.168.0.1', 'fe08::1', '192.168.1.0', '192.168.1.64']
     ```

-1) `defaultattr`: When the provided input method type doesn't with any of the above, then this method is invoked.
+1. `defaultattr`: When the provided input method type doesn't match with any of the above, then this method is invoked.
 Useful when the input method is not actually a method but an IP pool or a number.
 When the input argument is an integer then IP address corresponding to that number is returned.
 When an IP pool is provided as an argument then all of the input addresses which are subset of the IP pool are returned (last example).

     ```example
     ip_pool = ['192.24.2.1', '::1', '192.168.32.0/24', '192.168.33.1/24', '192.168.1.255/24']